onyeka-hub/Project-15-Modified/README.md

 42. Configure instance profile and give the tooling and wordpress instances relevant permissions to access AWS resources (for example, S3, EFS)

-43. Configure Tooling and Wordpress (A simulation)
+43. Configure Tooling and Wordpress servers

 ## Install WordPress on your Wordpress Server